Understanding Appraisals

-Their home's purchase can be the biggest financial decision some of us may ever encounter.
-Whether it's where you raise your family, a seasonal vacation home or a rental fixer upper, purchasing real property is a complex financial transaction that requires multiple people working in concert to pull it all off.
+A home purchase can be the most important investment most might ever consider.
+It doesn't matter if where you raise your family, a seasonal vacation home or a rental fixer upper, purchasing real property is an involved transaction that requires multiple people working in concert to make it all happen.

-The majority of the people participating are very familiar.
-The most known person in the exchange is the real estate agent.
-Then, the lender provides the financial capital necessary to finance the transaction.
-And the title company sees to it that all areas of the exchange are completed and that a clear title passes from the seller to the purchaser.
+Most of the parties participating are very familiar.
+The most recognizable face in the transaction is the real estate agent.
+Next, the lender provides the money necessary to finance the exchange.
+The title company sees to it that all aspects of the transaction are completed and that a clear title passes to the buyer from the seller.

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

-So, who makes sure the value of the real estate is consistent with the amount being paid?
-This is where you meet the appraiser.
-We provide an unbiased opinion of what a buyer might expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
+So, who's responsible for making sure the value of the real estate is in line with the purchase price?
+This is where the appraiser comes in.
+We provide an unbiased estimate of what a buyer could expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Allen Appraisal Service will ensure, you as an interested party, are informed.

 Our first responsibility at Allen Appraisal Service is to inspect the property to determine its true status.
-We must see aspects of the property hands on, such as the number of bedrooms and bathrooms, the location, living areas, etc, to ensure they indeed exist and are in the shape a reasonable person would expect them to be.
-The inspection often includes a sketch of the floorplan, ensuring the square footage is proper and conveying the layout of the property.
-Most importantly, we look for any obvious amenities - or defects - that would affect the value of the property.
+We must see aspects of the property first hand, such as the number of bedrooms and bathrooms, the location, amenities, etc., to ensure they indeed exist and are in the shape a typical person would expect them to be.
+To ensure the stated size of the property has not been misrepresented and describe the layout of the house, the inspection often entails creating a sketch of the floorplan.
+Most importantly, the appraiser looks for any obvious amenities - or defects - that would affect the value of the property.

 Replacement Cost

-This is where the appraiser gathers information on local construction costs, labor rates and other elements to determine how much it would cost to replace the property being appraised.
-This estimate commonly sets the maximum on what a property would sell for.
-The cost approach is also the least used predictor of value.
+This is where the appraiser analyzes information on local construction costs, the cost of labor and other factors to derive how much it would cost to build a property nearly identical to the one being appraised.
+This value usually sets the maximum on what a property would sell for.
+The cost approach is also the least used method.

 Paired Sales Analysis

-Appraisers are intimately familiar with the communities in which they work.
-They innately understand the value of particular features to the people of that area.
-Then, the appraiser researches recent sales in the vicinity and finds properties which are 'comparable' to the property at hand.
-By assigning a dollar value to certain items such as fireplaces, room layout, appliance upgrades, additional bathrooms or bedrooms, or quality of construction, we add or subtract from each comparable's sales price so that they are more accurately in line with the features of subject.
+Appraisers get to know the subdivisions in which they appraise.
+They thoroughly understand the value of certain features to the homeowners of that area.
+Then, the appraiser looks up recent sales in close proximity to the subject and finds properties which are 'comparable' to the real estate being appraised.
+By assigning a dollar value to certain items such as square footage, additional bathrooms, hardwood floors, fireplaces or view lots (just to name a few), we adjust the comparable properties so that they are more accurately in line with the features of subject property.

 Valuation Using the Income Approach

-A third way of valuing real estate is sometimes applied when a neighborhood has a measurable number of renter occupied properties.
-In this situation, the amount of revenue the real estate generates is factored in with income produced by comparable properties to derive the current value.
+A third method of valuing approach to value is sometimes applied when an area has a reasonable number of rental properties.
+In this situation, the amount of income the real estate produces is taken into consideration along with other rents in the area for comparable properties to determine the current value.